-The following goal, objectives and policies constitute the Conservation Element providing for the promotion of the conservation, use and protection of the County's natural resources.
-The data collected for this plan element and analysis of this data, contained in the County's Data and Analysis document, are not part of this plan element, but serve to provide a foundation and basis for the formulation of this portion of the Comprehensive Plan.
+The following goal, objectives and policies comprise the Conservation Element and provide for the conservation, use and protection of the County's natural resources.
+Data collected for this plan element and its analysis, contained in the County's Data and Analysis document, are not part of this plan element but provide a basis for its formulation.

-Conservation uses are defined as activities within land areas designated for the purpose of conserving or protecting natural resources or environmental quality and within this plan includes areas designated for such purposes as flood control, protection of quality or quantity of groundwater or surface water, floodplain management, or protection of vegetative communities or wildlife habitats.
+Conservation uses are defined as activities within land areas designated for the purpose of conserving or protecting natural resources or environmental quality.
+Within this plan such publicly owned areas designated for flood control, protection of quality or quantity of groundwater or surface water, floodplain management, protection of vegetative communities or wildlife habitats or similar.

-The Future Land Use Plan map addresses conservation future land use as defined above.
-The conservation future land use category shown on the Future Land Use Plan map identifies lands which have been designated "conservation" for the purpose of protecting natural resources or environmental quality.
+The Future Land Use Plan map series identifies conservation future land use as defined above.
+These are public lands designated "conservation" for the purpose of protecting natural resources or environmental quality.

-The Future Land Use Plan map series includes the identification of flood prone areas, wetlands, existing and planned waterwells, rivers, bays, lakes, minerals and soils, which are land cover features, but are not land uses.
+The Future Land Use Plan map series may identify flood prone areas, wetlands, existing and planned waterwells, rivers, bays, lakes, minerals and soils which are land cover features but are not land uses.
 Therefore, although these natural resources are identified within the Future Land Use Plan map series, they are not designated on the Future Land Use Plan map as conservation areas.
 However, the constraints on future land uses of these natural resources are addressed in the following goal, objective and policy statements.